Kingdom of Aksum: Society

-The Aksumite population mainly consisted of Semitic-speaking groups, one of these groups were the Agʿazian or the speakers of Geʽez, the commenter of the Adulis inscription identifies them as the main inhabitants of Aksum and its surroundings.
+The Aksumite population mainly consisted of Semitic-speaking groups, one of these groups were the Agʿazian or the speakers of Geʽez.
+The commentator of the Adulis inscription identifies them as the main inhabitants of Aksum and its surroundings.
 The Cushitic-speaking Agaw people were also known to have lived within the kingdom, as Cosmas Indicopleustes notes that a "governor of Agau", was entrusted by King Kaleb of Axum with the protection of the vital long-distance caravan routes from the south, suggesting that they lived within the southern frontier of the Aksumite kingdom.
 Aksum also had a sizeable Greek population, which resided in the cities of Ptolemais Theron and Adulis.
 Nilotic groups also inhabited Aksum, as inscriptions from the time of Ezana note the "Barya", an animist tribe who lived in the western part of the empire, believed to be the Naras.

 Aksumite settlements were distributed across a significant portion of the highlands in the northern Horn of Africa, with the majority located in northeastern Tigray, Ethiopia, as well as the Akele Guzai and Seraye regions of Eritrea.
 Despite the concentration in these areas, some Aksumite settlements such as Mifsas Bahri are located as far as Ofla.
 In addition to the highlands, sites from the Aksumite period were discovered along the Red Sea coast of Eritrea, near the Gulf of Zula.
 Numerous Aksumite settlements were strategically positioned along an axis that traversed from Aksum to the Gulf of Zula, forming a route connecting the Aksumite capital in the highlands to the principal Aksumite port of Adulis on the Red Sea.
 Along this route, two of the largest Aksumite-era settlements, Matara and Qohaito, were situated in the Eritrean highlands.
 The concertation of these Aksumite ancient settlements suggests high population density in the highlands of Tigray and central Eritrea.
 The southern regions of the Aksumite polity are little known.
 However, in the mountains of Lasta and Wollo, archeological surveys appear to have located sites with Aksumite affinities, particularly near Mount Abuna Yosef.

 A complex agricultural system in the Aksumite area, which involved irrigation, dam construction, terracing, and plough-farming, played a crucial role in sustaining both urban and rural populations.
 Aksumite farmers cultivated a variety of cereal crops with origins from both Africa and the Near East.
 These crops included teff, finger millet, sorghum, emmer wheat, bread wheat, hulled barley, and oats.
 In addition to cereal crops, Aksumite farmers also grew linseed, cotton, grapes, and legumes of Near Eastern origin such as lentils, fava beans, chickpeas, common peas, and grass peas.
 Other important crops included the African oil crop, Guizotia abyssinica, as well as gourds and cress.
 This diverse range of crops, combined with the herding of domesticated cattle, sheep, and goats, contributed to the creation of a highly productive indigenous agropastoral food-producing tradition.
 This tradition played an integral role in the development of the Aksumite economy and the consolidation of state power.